Home Page

 This timing is confirmed by the following New Testament verses.

-(Unfortunately, these verses also present their own translation
+(Unfortunately, these verses also present their own rendering

 issues.)